 Lower School students at Mounds Park Academy have access to technology in their classrooms and in the Lower School computer lab.
 Students begin to develop their skills through integrated lessons, focusing on using technology as a tool for learning.
 Classroom teachers use the iPad or computer for demonstrations and activities that involve peripherals such as the digital microscopes.
 Students also apply their technology skills in a variety of ways through paint and draw programs or as they organize and analyze data using spreadsheets and graphs.
 They also learn to navigate and evaluate web sites as they practice keyboarding skills and use digital media to create multimedia presentations.
 As educators, our long-term goal is to prepare students for a society that depends upon technology and the human-power behind it.

 Technology is a vital tool in today’s world, and is integrated throughout the Middle School program.
 We teach students how to be educated consumers of media resources, discuss etiquette and ethics, and purposefully work on the skills that adolescents will need as they move through their lives.

-New in the 2017-18 school year, all Middle School students will be provided with their own laptops.
+All Middle School students are provided with their own laptops.
 Through technology, Middle School students learn to stretch and broaden their skills using a variety of programs and cloud-based applications.
 Particular emphasis is placed on hands-on, authentic learning experiences where technology is used to convey a message, solve a problem, and collaborate with peers.
 Students learn to use the Internet as an investigative tool, all while putting into practice responsible use.

 Fifth, sixth, and seventh grade students take technology seminar classes to strengthen computer skills such as word processing, algorithmic thinking, multimedia applications, and presentation software.
 Additionally, students learn about the ethical challenges of using a computer and about making informed choices.